 If a distance of 50 miles (80 km) or a speed of 35 mph (56 km/h) must be exceeded, you must disconnect the driveshaft.
-Ford recommends the driveshaft be removed/installed only by a qualified technician.
-See your local dealer for driveshaft removal/installation.
+Ford Motor Company recommends the driveshaft be removed/installed only by a qualified technician at an authorized dealer.
+See your authorized dealer for driveshaft removal/installation.